-Item Action Playlist The user can select any playlist and instruct MusicStation to play that playlist as soon as possible.
-The playlist will be inserted into the Lineup and will interrupt the track that is currently playing as soon as it is available.
+Item Action inserted into the Lineup and will interrupt the track that is currently playing as soon as it is available.
 If one or more tracks of that playlist have already been downloaded to the handset the current track would be interrupted and the playlist would start playing immediately.
 If the playlist must first be downloaded then the first track would be downloaded and as soon as it had finished downloading it would replace the current track and start playing.
 The remaining tracks from the playlist will download in the background and be queued as they become available.
-The user can select any album and instruct MusicStation to play Album that album as soon as possible.
+Album The user can select any album and instruct MusicStation to play that album as soon as possible.
 The album will be inserted into the Lineup and the first available track will interrupt the track that is currently playing as soon as it is possible.
 If one or more tracks of that album have already been downloaded to the handset the current track would be interrupted and the playlist would start playing immediately.
-If the album must first be downloaded then the first track would be downloaded and as soon as it had finished downloading it

-Item Action 5 would interrupt the current track and start playing.
-The remaining tracks from the playlist will album in the background and be queued as they become available.
-Artist The user can select an individual track by a selected artist and instruct MusicStation to play that track as soon as possible.
-The selected track will be inserted into the Lineup and will interrupt 0 Track the track that is currently playing as soon as it is available.
-The user can select any track and instruct MusicStation to play that track as soon as possible.
+If the album must first be downloaded then the first track would be downloaded and as soon as it had finished downloading it would interrupt the current track and start playing.
+The remaining tracks from the playlist will album in the background Artist and be queued as they become available.
+The user can select an individual track by a selected artist and instruct MusicStation to play that track as soon as possible.
+The selected track will be inserted into the Lineup and will interrupt the track that is currently playing as soon as it is available.
+Track The user can select any track and instruct MusicStation to play that track as soon as possible.
 The track will be inserted into the Lineup and will interrupt the track that is currently playing as soon as it is available.